Debra Morgan: Season two

-Debra is frail at the start of season two, still recovering from her ordeal with the Ice Truck Killer, instinctively attacking a man that touches her at a bar after he touches her shoulder.
-FBI agent Frank Lundy (Keith Carradine) is assigned to the investigation into the Bay Harbor Butcher, and selects Debra, Batista, and Masuka for his task force.
+Debra is frail at the start of season two, still recovering from her ordeal with the Ice Truck Killer, instinctively attacking a man at a bar after he touches her shoulder.
+FBI agent Frank Lundy (Keith Carradine) is assigned to the investigation into the Bay Harbor Butcher, and selects Debra, Sergeant Angel Batista (David Zayas), and forensics technician Vince Masuka (C.S.
+Lee) for his task force.
 Debra tries to leave the task force, reasoning that she is not a good detective if she could not tell her fiancé was a serial killer.
-Lundy says her closeness to one is why she was chosen, and she agrees to remain on the task force.
-Per Lundy's advice, Debra starts dating again and meets Gabriel, who she preemptively handcuffs during a sexual encounter out of fear he might try to kill her.
+Lundy says her closeness to one is why he chose her, and she agrees to remain on the task force.

+Per Lundy's advice, Debra starts dating again and meets Gabriel (Dave Baez), whom she preemptively handcuffs during a sexual encounter out of fear he might try to kill her.
 Debra looks through Gabriel's email and finds that he has sent a book titled The Ice Princess to publishers, convincing her he is writing a tell-all book on her.
-After she breaks up with him, Lundy shows her the background check he ran on Gabriel, who turns out to be a children's book writer, and Debra surmises that The Ice Princess is a children's book.
-Debra unintentionally reveals to Doakes that Dexter is faking his drug addiction, reigniting his pursuit of Dexter, and becomes jealous of Lundy trying to seek Dexter out instead of her.
+After she breaks up with him, Lundy shows her the background check he ran on Gabriel, who turns out to be an aspiring children's author, and Debra surmises that The Ice Princess is a children's book.

+Debra unintentionally reveals to Dexter's nemesis Sgt.
+James Doakes (Erik King) that Dexter is faking his drug addiction, reigniting his pursuit of Dexter, and becomes jealous of Lundy trying to seek Dexter out instead of her.
 She comes to terms with Lundy's preference before he explains he just wants to get away from Masuka.
 Debra and Lundy develop a romantic relationship, which ends when he is called away from Miami.
 She stays in Dexter's house while she deals with the trauma.

 Debra is appalled when she finds out that Dexter is cheating on his girlfriend, Rita Bennett (Julie Benz), with his Narcotics Anonymous sponsor, Lila Tournay (Jaime Murray), of whom she is immediately suspicious.
 Debra eventually threatens to have Lila deported upon finding out that she murdered her ex-boyfriend.
 In the season finale, "The British Invasion", she helps Dexter rescue Rita's two children from a fire that Lila had started.

 By the end of the season, she has regained her confidence, and she is more determined than ever to improve her career and get a detective shield.